 In the end, your financial plan can only be as good as the goals you set.
 Make this review a priority, block the time off in your calendar, and set yourself up for success in the coming year.

-Here are two resources that can help with this process:
+Here are three resources that can help with this process:

 2. Maximize your retirement/financial independence savings